EpsilonsQc/Space-Rider/README.md

 ---

 ## Introduction
 This is a prototype made in Unity, inspired by spaceship games.
-This was developed in the midst of my study in video game programming at College of Bois-de-Boulogne.
-This is one of the project made within the "Prototyping" course (session 2 of 5).
+It was developed in the midst of my study in video game programming at College of Bois-de-Boulogne and is one of the project made within the "Prototyping" course (session 2 of 5).

 ## F.A.Q.